vznh/vznh/README.md

 - I'm currently a Software Engineering Intern for the Apps & Frameworks team at Apple.

 - I was previously Research@Carnegie Mellon, Research@UC Santa Cruz, and Research@Seoul National.

+- Fun fact: I'm training for my EMT certification right now!

 - I use `.ts`, `.tsx` for my startups.